Iron Deficiency Calculator

 You can use the calculator when you need to find out how much iron must be given parenterally (non-orally) to a patient to supplement their iron stores, so that they are at a healthy level of hemoglobin.

-- Input the patient's weight into the calculator.
-Remember, if they're overweight, you should use their ideal body weight, and if they're underweight (when their BMI is below 18.5) - use their actual body weight.
+- Input the patient's weight into the iron deficiency calculator.
+If they're overweight, you should use their ideal body weight (use our ideal weight calculator for example), and if they're underweight (when their BMI - body mass index is below 18.5) - use their actual body weight.

 - Input the actual hemoglobin level.
 You can use whatever units are most convenient for you - this calculator will deal with all of them.